 If we were to venture outside of our physical realm, what would we find?
 More questions than we already have and very few answers.
 The realm that exists beyond our physical existence still remains a mystery.

 Perhaps we can find answers to some of our questions if we attempt to make a connection between science and spirituality.
-Carl Sagan argued that science is not only compatible with spirituality but is a profound source of spirituality.

 They all seek to provide a support system for our core beliefs and understanding of the physical world we live in.
 They offer an explanation for what lies beyond what we can see.
 Before we embraced and looked to science for answers about the wonders and mysteries of the universe, and our place in it, there was religion.